Smilyfail/Lab2SysArchitectures/README.md

 ### Ordering items:
     order {50+} {any price} {name} - will not work, not enough space left order {0 - 50} {any price} {name} - will order the item, if there arent 50 items yet

+### Displaying Contents
+    fridgecontents - will display eggs as standard, as there are no other dummy data in there, but will display more as more get added!